 - Why Won't You Die?: Non-verbal example.
 Lucci's fight with Luffy is one of the most intense in the entire series, and after Lucci hits Luffy with his strongest attack for the third time during their fight.
 He thinks he has ended it and leaves Luffy to fall...only Luffy doesn't.
 And when he turns to see Luffy still standing and raring to continue, his expression is clearly wondering this trope.

 - You Have Failed Me: Literally kicks Nero off the Sea Train for losing and trying to kill Franky (whom they need alive).

-- You Shall Not Pass!: When bringing Robin towards the gates of justice, where she'd be executed, Lucci stops as last obstacle to prevent Luffy from saving her.
+- You Shall Not Pass!: When bringing Robin towards the Gates of Justice, where she'd be executed, Lucci stays behind as the last obstacle to prevent Luffy from saving her, although Luffy manages to help Franky get past Lucci.
 Luffy is so insistent, Lucci even complains about Straw Hat not giving him the chance to say this in regards to passing through a door behind him to save Robin.